 - Ford leads all manufacturers with 13 series wins at ISM Raceway.

-- Jack Roush is tied for the most owner wins in the series with eight.
+- Jack Roush is second for most owner wins in the series with eight.

 FORD IN THE NASCAR CAMPING WORLD TRUCK SERIES SERIES AT ISM

 - Ford has 3 series wins at ISM Raceway.

 - Joe Ruttman (1997), Mike Bliss (1998) and Greg Biffle (2001) have won with Ford.